 Trade Gold Trading

-SMA, Exponential Moving Average, Linear Weighted Moving Average and SMMA
+SMA, Exponential Moving Average, Linear Weighted MA & SMMA

-There are four types of gold trading moving averages:
+There are four types of trading moving averages:

 SMA Indicator

-Gold Simple Moving Average indicator applies equal weight to the gold trading data used to calculate the simple moving average and is calculated by summing up the trading price periods of a chart and this value is then divided by the number of such trading price periods.
-For example gold trading simple moving average 10, adds the trading price data for the last 10 trading price periods & divides them by 10.
+Gold Simple Moving Average indicator applies equal weight to the trading data used to calculate the simple moving average and is calculated by summing up the price periods of a chart and this value is then divided by the number of such trading price periods.
+For example trading simple moving average 10, adds the price data for the last 10 price periods & divides them by 10.

 EMA Indicator